moetunes/Nextwm/README.md

   * Add new function "terminate" for keyboard shortcut to close any open windows, exit the window manager and shutdown(1) or reboot(2)
+  * Add option BAR_SHORT to rc.conf to shorten the bar's length to have room for an external app

 ###Installation